SchulzLab/SNEEP/docs/gettingStarted.rst

 Bioconda package
 -----------------

 We provide a bioconda package to install the main functionality of our approach.
-Therefore an installation of `Bioconda <https://bioconda.github.io/>`_ is required.
+Therefore, an installation of `Bioconda <https://bioconda.github.io/>`_ is needed.

 .. code-block:: console